python-zeroconf/python-zeroconf/README.rst

   Python version eariler then 3.6 were likely broken with zeroconf already, however the version is now explictly checked.

-* BREAKING CHANGE: RecordUpdateListener now uses update_records instead of update_record (#419) @bdraco
+* BREAKING CHANGE: RecordUpdateListener now uses async_update_records instead of update_record (#419, #726) @bdraco

   This allows the listener to receive all the records that have been updated in a single transaction such as a packet or cache expiry.

-  update_record has been deprecated in favor of update_records A compatibility shim exists to ensure classes that use RecordUpdateListener as a base class continue to have update_record called, however they should be updated as soon as possible.
+  update_record has been deprecated in favor of async_update_records A compatibility shim exists to ensure classes that use RecordUpdateListener as a base class continue to have update_record called, however they should be updated as soon as possible.

-  A new method update_records_complete is now called on each listener when all listeners have completed processing updates and the cache has been updated.
+  A new method async_update_records_complete is now called on each listener when all listeners have completed processing updates and the cache has been updated.
 This allows ServiceBrowsers to delay calling handlers until they are sure the cache has been updated as its a common pattern to call for ServiceInfo when a ServiceBrowser handler fires.

+  The async_ prefix was choosen to make it clear that these functions run in the eventloop and should never do blocking I/O. Before 0.32+ these functions ran in a select() loop and should not have been doing any blocking I/O, but it was not clear to implementors that I/O would block the loop.

 * BREAKING CHANGE: Ensure listeners do not miss initial packets if Engine starts too quickly (#387) @bdraco